G1DY/alx-backend-javascript/0x00-ES6_basic/README.md

 <center><h1>0x00.
 ES6 Basics</h1></center>
-In this project we learnt the various features of ES6 javascript and did tasks on them to test understanding
+In this project we learnt the various features of ES6 javascript.

 ---